sam-takemura/plugin/README.md

 == Frequently Asked Questions ==

 = How does it work? =

-Use the shortcode [jokes] within a post of page of your website and it will generate a joke
+From the menu select Journal Entry.
+This will open a list of journal entries.
+If there are no previous journal entries the list will be empty.

+Each Journal entry will create a permalink that can be used to redirect users to the journal entry.